peteroupc/peteroupc.github.io/estimation.md

 The following concepts are used in this document.

 Each algorithm takes a stream of independent random variates (numbers).
-These numbers follow a _probability distribution_ or simply _distribution_, or a rule that says which kinds of numbers are more likely to occur than others.
+These variates follow a _probability distribution_ or simply _distribution_, or a rule that says which kinds of numbers are more likely to occur than others.
 A distribution has the following properties.

 - The _expectation_, _expected value_, or _mean_ is the average value of the distribution.
 It is expressed as **E**\[_X_\], where _X_ is a number taken from the stream.
-In other words, take random samples and then take their average.
-Then with probability 1, the average will approach the expected value as _n_ gets large (the _law of large numbers_).
+If we take independent random samples and then take their average, then with probability 1, the average will approach the expected value as _n_ gets large (the _law of large numbers_).
 - An _n<sup>th</sup> moment_ is the expected value of _X_<sup>_n_</sup>.
 In other words, take random samples, raise them to the power _n_, then take their average.
 Then with probability 1, the average approaches the _n_<sup>th</sup> moment as _n_ gets large.
 - An _n<sup>th</sup> central moment (about the mean)_ is the expected value of (_X_ &minus; _&mu;_)<sup>_n_</sup>, where _&mu;_ is the distribution's mean.
 The 2nd central moment is called _variance_.
 - An _n<sup>th</sup> central absolute moment_ (c.a.m.) is the expected value of abs(_X_ &minus; _&mu;_)<sup>_n_</sup>, where _&mu;_ is the distribution's mean.
 This is the same as the central moment when _n_ is even.